uxtely/ops-utils/web-traffic-logs/README.md

 # Web Traffic Logs Database

-This is to setup a database for storing the logs from Nginx using our custom format.
+This is to set up a database for storing the logs from Nginx using our custom format.
 See [nginx.conf](../location-server/jails/nginx_j/usr/local/etc/nginx/nginx.conf)